8 Frequently Asked Questions Regarding Property Sale

 A complete set of bidding instructions and a bid form will be available on our website and our office during sale times.
 The bid process starts when our office begins accepting sealed bids.
 The bids are opened and a high bidder is established.
 The high bidder and the amount of the bid are published in the legal notices of The Chattanooga Times Free Press.
 Anyone seeing the legal notice has ten days from the date it is published to submit a Letter of Intent to increase the bid by at least 10% and participate in the final Bid-Off.
 You or a representative must be present at the Bid-off.
 The entire bid process is outlined in the bid packet that will be emailed to you or available on our website or may be picked up in our office.

 What type of property is sold by the Real Property Office?

 The majority of the property in our sale is unimproved, vacant property.
 Any parcel with a structure is noted on the sale list by an "S" in the left hand column.

 How does Hamilton County acquire the property listed for sale?

 The property sold by the Hamilton County Real Property Office has been through the Clerk & Master's sale for nonpayment of taxes and was not sold at that time.
 The County then holds the property for the duration of the one-year redemption period.
 If the former owner(s) have not redeemed the property after one year, the property is added to the list of property to be sold by the Real Property Office.

 What happens to any property not sold at the Real Property sale?

 Not every parcel sells each year.
 Sometimes a parcel may go through several sales before it is purchased.
 Each year our office visits the site and determines if the property could be used by the County, City or municipality for a public purpose such as a park, ambulance station, or community project.
-If there are structures on the property that are depreciating the value significantly, the structures may be demolished to increase the probability that the property will be sold during the next Real Property sale.
+If there are structures on the property that are depreciating the value significantly, the structures may be demolished to increase the probability that the property will be sold during a future Real Property sale.